-In direct response to the COVID-19 crisis, the healthcare industry experienced a transformation.
-Social distancing guidelines continue to limit in-person contact and crowded spaces whenever possible.
-The patient and provider relationship relies on technology for safe interactions.
-Many of these shifts are expected to last beyond COVID-19, impacting everything from care delivery to the payment journey.
+In direct response to the COVID-19 pandemic, the healthcare industry experienced a digital transformation.
+Many of these shifts are expected to last beyond the pandemic, impacting everything from care delivery to the payment journey.

-Even before the pandemic, many providers struggled to effectively collect.
-78% reported being unable to collect patient balances more than $1,000 within a month and 74% stated that it takes more than a month to collect any patient balance (Trends in Healthcare Payments Tenth Annual Report: 2019).
+At the top of the pandemic, many providers struggled to collect patient payments effectively.
+49% reported being unable to collect patient balances more than $400 within a month, and 63% stated that it takes more than a month to collect any patient balance (Trends in Healthcare Payments Eleventh Annual Report: 2020).
 Today’s patients want payment experiences that mirror their non-healthcare bills.
 The demand for digital, convenient and secure payment options is high.
 When providers meet these needs, they empower patients to take charge of their payment experiences while easing the internal strain associated with administrative time and money.

 Given the shift in the industry landscape and new hurdles brought on by the pandemic, providers must find ways to streamline collecting while being mindful of the well-being of staff and patients.
 Because there is no one-size-fits-all method for how patients want to pay, it is important to offer as many options as possible.

 3 Often-Overlooked Methods for Safe and Easy Patient Payment Collection

 Many banks enable customers to pay a variety of bills directly through their bank bill pay portal.
 Patients can use this function to take care of their healthcare expenses as well.